openspending/fiscal-data-package/spec/index.md

 The actual description implementation utilises [OLAP][olap] terminology (and ideas).
 Key aspects for our purpose are:

-* Numerical *measures*: these will usually be the monetary amounts in the spending data
+* Numerical *measures*: these will be the monetary amounts in the spending data
 * Dimensions: dimensions cover all items other than the measure
   * In OLAP attributes is also used for dimensions that are "single-valued" - for example, a description field.